TsubasaK111/MFWer/README.md

 and `vagrant up`.)

 ## License:
-This repo is distributed under the <a href="http://opensource.org/licenses/MIT">MIT License</a>.
+This repo is distributed under the [MIT License](http://opensource.org/licenses/MIT).

 ## Contributing:
 If you want to contribute, you should know in advance that you're awesome!